1. Preparing your environment for installation

 ICMP to Port 7 UDP and TCP must not be rejected, but can be dropped.
 The DHCP orcharhino Proxy sends an ECHO REQUEST to the Client network to verify that an IP address is free.
 A response prevents IP addresses from being allocated. |

 1.4.
-Enabling connections from orcharhino Server and clients to a orcharhino Proxy
+Enabling connections from orcharhino Server and clients to a orcharhino Proxy Server

-On the base operating system on which you want to install orcharhino Proxy, you must enable incoming connections from orcharhino Server and clients to orcharhino Proxy and make these rules persistent across reboots.
+On the base operating system on which you want to install orcharhino Proxy, you must enable incoming connections from orcharhino Server and clients to orcharhino Proxy Server and make these rules persistent across reboots.

 -